-In response to the devastation caused by Hurricane Dorian in the Bahamas, International Medical Corps has deployed a emergency response team consisting of doctors, nurses, logisticians, mental health and psychosocial support services (MHPSS) specialists, and water, sanitation and hygiene (WASH) specialists.
-The Bahamian government has asked us to help lead assessment efforts throughout Grand Bahama island, which has a population of more than 50,000, and to provide medical care for the central and eastern parts of the island, which were the most affected by the storm and where the health system has been decimated.
-In Nassau and on Grand Bahama, we currently have more than 20 specialists on the ground to address urgent needs through mobile units as well as through our emergency medical health facility.
+In response to the catastrophic damage Dorian left in its wake in the Bahamas, International Medical Corps deployed a emergency response team consisting of doctors, nurses, logisticians, mental health and psychosocial support services (MHPSS) specialists, and water, sanitation and hygiene (WASH) specialists.
+The Bahamian government asked us to help lead assessment efforts throughout Grand Bahama island and provide medical care throughout the island, especially in eastern areas, which were the most affected by the storm and where the health system has been decimated.
+Communities in central Grand Bahama also sustained significant damage.
+In Nassau and on Grand Bahama, we continue to have specialists on the ground to address ongoing needs through mobile units as well as through our emergency medical health facility in High Rock.

-At the request of the Florida Department of Health (FDOH), International Medical Corps deployed emergency medical and response teams to support the state’s emergency operations.
-The emergency response team included field team members with medical and logistical expertise who traveled to the State Emergency Operations Center in Tallahassee to prepare for the storm’s impact.
-We also deployed medical teams to help the FDOH provide emergency health services to vulnerable populations, and are working with state authorities and local partners in the Carolinas to help them respond to the storm, which brought high winds, flooding and tornadoes to the area.
-For example, we’re working with the North Carolina Primary Care Association to determine how we can best support their response needs, especially on hard-hit Ocracoke Island.
+As Dorian moved slowly westwards toward the U.S. mainland, International Medical Corps also responded to a request by the Florida Department of Health (FDOH) for assistance by deploying medical and other health-related teams to support the state’s emergency operations.
+The emergency response team included staff with medical and logistical expertise who traveled to the State Emergency Operations Center in Tallahassee to prepare for the storm’s impact.
+We then deployed medical teams to help the FDOH provide emergency health services to vulnerable populations in and around Palm Coast along the state’s central Atlantic Coast.
+In additiona, we consulted with state authorities and local partners in the Carolinas to help them respond to the storm, which brought high winds, flooding and tornadoes to their area.
+We worked with the North Carolina Primary Care Association to determine how best to support their response needs, especially on hard-hit Ocracoke Island.

-In Puerto Rico, International Medical Corps’ field team will continue to coordinate with the Federal Emergency Management Agency, the Department of Health and the Puerto Rico Emergency Management Agency (PREMA) as operations return to normal in the country.
+In Puerto Rico, International Medical Corps’ field team coordinated with the Federal Emergency Management Agency, the Department of Health and the Puerto Rico Emergency Management Agency (PREMA) before operations returned to normal there.